johnlindquist/file-forge/README.md

 ### Editor Integration

-On first run, ghi will prompt you to:
-1. Choose whether to automatically open results in an editor
+By default, results are saved to a file but not opened.
+Use the `--open` flag to open results in your configured editor.

-2. Specify your preferred editor command (e.g., 'code', 'vim', 'nano')
+When opening results for the first time, you'll be prompted to specify your preferred editor command (e.g., 'code', 'vim', 'nano').

 Settings can be modified in your system's config directory.